denny/ShinyCMS-ruby/docs/getting-started.md

 # Getting Started

-## Installing
+## Deployment

-...
+You can deploy ShinyCMS to Heroku using the included Procfile, after setting your config vars (see Configuration) and (optionally) adding a theme to customise the appearance of your site.

 ## Configuration

-...

-## Creating your site
+You can configure your site via ENV vars in dev, or config vars on Heroku.
+See .env.example for a list of the available config options.

+You can also change some site settings in the admin area once ShinyCMS is running.

-### Themes
+## Themes

 The recommended way to start building a site on ShinyCMS is to create a theme for it.
-The ShinyCMS theme engine falls back to the default template set if a template is not present in the current theme, which means that you can start building your own theme by simply creating a subdirectory for it in `app/views/themes`.
-Then you can copy any template that you wish to edit or override from `app/views/shinycms` into your new theme directory and ShinyCMS will pick up your modified version whenever you tell it to use your theme.
+You can read more about creating themes in docs/themes.md

-The current theme can be set in ENV['SHINYCMS_THEME'] and on the Settings page in the admin area.
+The default theme can be set in ENV['SHINYCMS_THEME'] and on the Settings page in the admin area.
 If both are set, the latter takes priority.
+You can also choose to make this setting user-overridable, in which case a user's setting will take priority for them.

+## Demo site

+There is some demo data included, which will allow you to try out most ShinyCMS features without having to create your own test data first.
+You can load it with the utility script `tools/insert-demo-site-data`.

+NB: This script will wipe most of the tables in the database before populating them with the demo site data; notably, this includes the `users` table.
+Back up any data that you don't want to lose!